 Thickness, What Thickness?

-We are not talking about what you see from the top (length and width) but rather what you don’t see when the hybrid plank is on the floor.
-We are referring to the thickness of the product that incorporates the different layers from which it is made, which directly influences its weight per cubic meter.
+We are not talking about what you see from the top (length and width) but what you don’t see when the hybrid plank is on the floor.
+We refer to the thickness of the hybrid product, which incorporates various layers and directly influences its weight per cubic meter.

 In Hybrid, Typically Thicker is Better

-The main reason thicker is better in most cases is that when it’s thicker, it generally has a thicker core, which lends the product more weight, which helps with the following:
+The main reason thicker is better for hybrid flooring in most cases is that when it’s thicker, it generally has a thicker core, which lends the product more weight, which helps with the following:

 • The floated floor will sit better with more weight and will be less likely to bounce underfoot and move from its original place.